inspire-eu-validation/metadata/common/limitations-on-public-access.md

 * For every [Legal Constraints](#legalConstraints) element,

-    * Check that [Restriction Code](#restrictionCode) element exists.
+    * Check that at least one [Restriction Code](#restrictionCode) element exists.
 Then,

         * Check that the attribute codeList is "http://standards.iso.org/iso/19139/resources/gmxCodelists.xml" and attribute codeListValue is "otherRestrictions".

     * Check that at least one [Anchor](#anchor) element exists.
 Then,

-        * Check that attribute xlink:href is a URL starting with "http://inspire.ec.europa.eu/metadata-codelist/LimitationsOnPublicAccess/" and postfixed with one of values of code list LimitationsOnPublicAccess of the [TG MD](./README#ref_TG_MD) Annex D.1.
+        * Check that attribute xlink:href is a URL starting with "http://inspire.ec.europa.eu/metadata-codelist/LimitationsOnPublicAccess/" and postfixed with one of values of code list LimitationsOnPublicAccess of the [TG MD](./README.md#ref_TG_MD) Annex D.1.

 * If any of the checks fails, the test fails.